Miracle: Christianity

 The Miracle of the Slave, a 1548 painting by Tintoretto, from the Gallerie dell'Accademia in Venice.
 It portrays an episode of the life of Saint Mark, patron saint of Venice, taken from Jacobus de Voragine's Golden Legend.
 The scene shows a saint intervening to make a slave who is about to be martyred invulnerable.

 The gospels record three sorts of miracles performed by Jesus: exorcisms, cures, and natural wonders.
 In the Gospel of John, the miracles are referred to as "signs" and the emphasis is on God demonstrating his underlying normal activity in remarkable ways.
 In the New Testament, the greatest miracle is the resurrection of Jesus, the event central to Christian faith.

 Jesus explains in the New Testament that miracles are performed by faith in God.
 "If you have faith as small as a mustard seed, you can say to this mountain, 'move from here to there' and it will move."
 (Gospel of Matthew 17:20).
-After Jesus returned to heaven, the Book of Acts records the disciples of Jesus praying to God to grant that miracles be done in his name for the purpose of convincing onlookers that he is alive.
+A fter Jesus returned to heaven, the Book of Acts records the disciples of Jesus praying to God to grant that miracles be done in his name for the purpose of convincing onlookers that he is alive.
 (Acts 4:29–31).